ironBoni/android-ex3/README.md

 registered in the server.
 Furthermore, the android client can send and receive message from other clients.

 The application saves local DB (Room) - for chats, contacts, etc.

+**React Client**
+Install packages in "react" directory<br/>
+go to the "react" directory.<br/>
+run the following command: **npm install**<br/>
+it's equivalent to these commands: <br/>
+1. npm install @microsoft/signalr
+2. npm install react-bootstrap <br/>
+After "npm install" in the **"react" directory** - run **npm start**.

+Example to register user IDs: noam, ron, dan <br/>
+The password is Np1234 <br/>
+**React - use instructions**
+1. Enter "react" folder and run "npm start".
+2. enter username: "noam", and password: "Np1234". <br/>
+3. To chat with Ron, click on his name in the left menu. <br/>
+4. Enter a message and click Enter or on the send-button. <br/>
+5. To make image bigger - click on it.
+   (the profile image will become bigger if you click on it).
+6. To logout - click on the top-right button.
+7. To **add a contact** click on the icon - **man-with-plus** (left-top, next to profile image) You can add one of the following usernames: <br/>
+    a) ran <br/>
+    b) yaniv <br/>
+    c) yuval <br/>
+    d) oren <br/>

+11. To **register**, logout (step 8) (or go to http://localhost:3000/),
+    Click on Register in the sign in page,

+    fill all the fields:
+    the password has to be be at least 6 characters and must contain at least 1 Capital letter and 1 digit.
+    Click Register.

+**React: Packages:** react-bootstrap, @microsoft/signalr,

+The Images' sources in imageSources.txt (in the "react" directory).